paradox1337x/GPT-Jailbreak/README.md

 > Select ChatGPT

 ## Step 3
-> Go in this script into the message.
+> Go In This Script Into The Message

 ## AntiGPT V1